Creating Plot Twists

 Plot provides a comprehensive set of built-in tools that give your twists powerful capabilities.
 This guide covers all built-in tools with detailed examples and best practices.

-• Plot - Managing activities and priorities
+• Plot - Managing threads, notes, and focuses

 • Store - Persistent key-value storage

-• Integrations - OAuth authentication
+• Integrations - OAuth authentication and connector data sync

 • Tasks - Background task execution